- Open Access

 The Minimal Clinically Important Difference (MCID) has been defined as the smallest difference between the scores in a questionnaire that the patient perceives to be beneficial .
 The MCID was calculated for those patients who, at visit at 6 months, declared changes "slightly better" in the general health status item (difference between the scores from baseline and the visit at 6 months).

-Patients' sociodemographic and clinical characteristics according to the presence of vertebral fracture
+Table 1 shows the patients' sociodemographic and clinical characteristics evaluated according to the presence of vertebral fractures.

 Statistically significant differences (p < 0.01) were found for age, concomitant diseases (patient-reported), and length of time with menopause, it being the case that those patients with vertebral fractures were older and had had menopause for a longer time.
 In addition, those patients with vertebral fracture were those that had received more treatments during the previous year (p < 0.01) and also had a greater BMI (p < 0.05).
 However, those patients without a vertebral fracture presented concomitant diseases more frequently (p < 0.01).
 Only 14.4% of patients showed some type of non vertebral fracture and about 70% had completed at least primary education level.